-Saturated fat, unsaturated fat, trans fat — it can be hard to keep them all straight, much less know which ones you should keep off your plate.
+Saturated fat, unsaturated fat, trans fat ... it can be hard to keep them all straight, much less know which ones you should keep off your plate.
 And it doesn’t help when experts give conflicting advice on what you should or shouldn’t eat.

-“In general, saturated fat is abundant in animals — think meat, milk, butter and cheese — while unsaturated fat is abundant in plant fats — think avocado, nuts and oils,” explains Alicia Bosscher, MPH, RD, CD, a UW Health clinical nutritionist in Preventive Cardiology.
+“In general, saturated fat is abundant in animals — think meat, milk, butter and cheese — while unsaturated fat is abundant in plant fats — think avocado, nuts and oils,” said Alicia Bosscher, MPH, RD, CD, a clinical nutritionist in UW Health Preventive Cardiology.
 “But there are many exceptions, like salmon, which has mostly unsaturated omega-3 fat, or coconut oil, which is mostly saturated fat.”

 Trans fat, considered the worst of the three, is mostly found in partially hydrogenated oils, where liquid unsaturated fat is turned into a solid by adding hydrogen, primarily to increase shelf life and save costs.